 A complete SCI (quadriplegia) means there is no sensation and movement below the site of the trauma.
 This complete SCI may be caused by BRUISING, loss of blood to OR pressure on the spinal cord.

-According to Christopher & Dana Reeves Foundation, the higher in the spinal column an injury occurs, the more function a person will lose.
+The higher in the spinal column an injury occurs, the more function a person will lose.
 The most common region to sustain a spinal cord injury in your neck.

 Loss of Function from a Spinal Cord Injury, based on region:

 Neck or Cervical region - Spinal Cord Injuries to the neck result in tetraplegia, also called quadriplegia.